 Chesterfield’s Transportation Department is responsible for planning and constructing new roads as well as improving existing roads.
 The Virginia Department of Transportation owns virtually all roads in Chesterfield and is responsible for maintenance and snow removal.
 If you have a problem with any road, please visit the Virginia Department of Transportation page or call 800-367-7623.
 GRTC Transit System provides transit bus routes in the county with connections to Henrico County and the city of Richmond.
 Visit the GRTC page or call 804-358-4782 for route information and more.

-For residents meeting age, disability or income qualifications, the Department of Citizen Information and Resources partners with private providers for the Access Chesterfield and Access on Demand programs.
+For residents meeting age, disability or income qualifications, Community Engagement and Resources partners with private providers for the Access on Demand program.
 For more information, visit the Mobility Services page or call 804-706-2796.

 Around the Community